What Is Your Knee Plica?

 - Minimise your chance of re-aggravating your plica syndrome.
 (Gerbino et al. 2007).

 We strongly suggest that you discuss your knee injury after a thorough examination by a knee clinician such as a sports physiotherapist, sports physician or knee surgeon.

-Should your symptoms persist beyond 3 to 6 months, arthroscopic knee surgery for a plica syndrome may be considered.
+Should your symptoms persist beyond 3 to 6 months, consider arthroscopic knee surgery for a plica syndrome.
 The most successful surgery involves lateral retinaculum release to allow the patella to track more medially and thereby alleviate plica irritation as it rolls over the medial femoral condyle.
 Success rates exceed 85%.
-(Gerbino et al 2007).
+(Gerbino et al. 2007).

 How to Prevent Plica Syndrome?

 Since plica syndrome usually occurs concomitantly with other knee conditions, it is essential to be proactive in managing your other knee injuries.
 This proactivity involves maintaining normal knee joint alignment, adequate strength and flexibility in the muscles around the knee joint plus the rest of the lower limb.
 It is ensuring that you wear appropriate footwear that supports your foot biomechanics.
 Also, weight-management can play a role in the pressure exerted on lower limb joints, and thus should be something considered as a long-term preventative measure.

 Braces for Plica Irritation

 Many patients will try a knee brace.
 A brace that improves patellofemoral joint alignment seems to be the most effective to ease the plica-related pain.

 An effective patellofemoral brace can be useful as an alternative to kneecap taping.

 Common Causes - Knee Pain